home-assistant/home-assistant.io/source/_integrations/fronius.markdown

 ---
-title: "Fronius"
+title: Fronius
-description: "Instructions on how to connect your Fronius Inverter to Home Assistant."
+description: Instructions on how to connect your Fronius Inverter to Home Assistant.
 ha_category:
   - Energy
   - Sensor